-RxJava is our implementation of Rx for the JVM and is available in the Netflix repository in Github (prior to September 2014 was in the Netflix repo).
+RxJava is our implementation of Rx for the JVM and is available in the ReactiveX repository in Github (prior to September 2014 was in the Netflix repo).

 It is not yet feature complete with the .Net version of Rx, but what is implemented has been in use for the past year in production within the Netflix API.

 We are open sourcing the code as version 0.5 as a way to acknowledgement that it's not yet feature complete.
 The outstanding work is logged in the RxJava Issues.